tylernford/cocina_build/content/news/order-cocina-214-online-and-get-curbside-pick-up-or-delivery.md

 video_key = ""

 +++
-**You an order ALL OF YOUR FAVORITE Cocina 214 Items for Dine-In or Takeout!**
+**You can order ALL OF YOUR FAVORITE Cocina 214 Items for Dine-In or Takeout!**

 **We offer Dine-In, _Takeout_ and _Online Ordering options_, with the ability to Pick-Up Curbside or to get Catering Delivered** (min $150 order)**.
 You can order online here:** [**https://cocina214.com/shop/**](https://cocina214.com/shop/ "https://cocina214.com/shop/")